 - When did these symptoms begin?

-- Does any particular leg position or activity make the pain worse?
+- Does a particular leg position or activity make the pain worse?

 - Did any of your relatives have similar symptoms when they were children?